LiveRamp/captain/README.md

 #### Config Producer

-Create a class the implements `CaptainConfigProducer`.
+Create a class that implements `CaptainConfigProducer`.
 This is your opportunity to tell Captain how to find requests to process.
-Commonly this will just be a db query to wherever you store requests or reading from some sort of event queue.
-Regardless of the implementation you're trying to pull the requests that are (or may be) ready to progress in your pipeline.
+Commonly this will just be a db query to wherever you store requests or read from some sort of event queue.
+Regardless of the implementation, you're trying to pull the requests that are (or may be) ready to progress in your pipeline.

 e.g. If I store my requests in a db table, I'll be looking for requests that have a status of `ready`, `pending`, `in_progress` or `completed` that are not in a step of `done` or `cancelled`.
 Usually you're going to ignore requests that are `quarantined` or `failed` or requests that you've already completed processing (e.g. step: `done` or `cancelled`).
+If you've implemented a retry policy with `FailedRequestPolicy` then you should still pick up requests in a `failed` status.

 Check out [ExampleConfigProducer](https://github.com/LiveRamp/captain/tree/master/src/main/java/com/liveramp/captain/exception/ExampleCaptainWorkflow.java) for a simple example.